|

 background and practice more readily accessible while presenting it within

-the broader context of other parts of the general management literature and
+the broader context of other parts of the general management literature and also

-also my personal experience.
-The
+my personal experience.
+The site is

-of sub-topics once you click on the topic heading.
+sub-topics once you click on the topic heading.
 Start at the start with the introduction.
-Then work your way through the topic and
+Then

-core concepts needed to implement Theory of Constraints are there.
-Core concepts such as; the goal and
+line, the core concepts needed to implement Theory of Constraints

-necessary conditions, the 5 step focusing process, and throughput
+goal and necessary conditions, the 5 step focusing process, and throughput

 accounting.
 Thereafter, you will

-probably want to jump to your special area of interest; production, supply chain, thinking processes, strategy, project
+probably want to jump to your special area of interest; production,

-management, or healthcare.
-All the
+healthcare.
+All the topics

-topics and sub-topics are listed and can be accessed directly from the site map.
-There is also a table
+and sub-topics are listed and can be accessed directly from the site map.
+There is also a table of contents with details of the paragraph headings for every page.
+People who like to “browse” should check

-search using “Ctrl F” on your internet explorer.
-In addition, there are a number of
+“Ctrl F” on your internet explorer.
+In

-“side-bar” pages that are accessed from within sub-topic pages, these
+addition, there are a number of “side-bar” pages that are accessed from

-side-bar pages are listed in the table of contents and also as an appendix in
+within sub-topic pages, these side-bar pages are listed in the table of

-next step.
-In next
+contents and also as an appendix in next step.
+In next step

-step you can also find a bibliography,
+you can also find a bibliography,

 links to other resources, and some

-biographical and contact
+biographical and contact information.
+But look,

-look, while I have your attention, I want to explore a few philosophical
+while I have your attention, I want to explore a few philosophical

 issues.
 Maybe in the future these